ArandomBat/calculator/README.md

 This will be a site were I add different formulas that I use.
-There is a ton off stuff I want to add, like formulas for mechincal and electrical engineering, a front page with disclaimer and a list of contents etc.
+List of stuff planned to be added (NO DATE):
+Front page with disclaimer
+List of content
+tools for machining and building machinical parts (for example, tolerance table, calculator for bearing fittings etc) tools for building and assembling electrical parts (for example, table of wire coding and resitance coding etc) tons of formulas I encounter